Catnip: The Ultimate Guide - Catnip Oil

 You can buy it from nearly any pet supply store.
 If you prefer shopping online, here is our selection of catnip and toys with the plant.

-Does Catnip have any effect on humans?
+Does catnip have any effect on humans?

 Humans don’t have the same receptors for nepetalactone as cats do, making this plant largely ineffectual on humans.
 However, there are varying uses for catnip on humans which include: